-- Additional Practices - BL2 An explanation of the additional practices that may be assigned to BL2 work
+- Additional Practices - BL2 An explanation of the additional safety practices that may be assigned to research requiring Biosafety Level 2 (BL2) containment.

 - CDC Biosafety in Microbiological and Biomedical Laboratories (BMBL) 5th Edition